Film: An Affair to Remember

 - Non-Singing Voice - Marni Nixon dubbed for Kerr, as she had done in The King and I.

-- Pretty in Mink: Terry wears a few furs, including a chinchilla wrap.
+- Pretty in Mink: Terry wears a few furs, including a mink coat and a chinchilla wrap.
 Lois at the ballet wears a white mink wrap with a dress that has a white mink neckline.

 - Rule of Romantic

 - Shot for Shot Remake - It's an extremely well-done remake of Love Affair (1939).
 It itself was the subject of a remake, also called Love Affair (1994), which unfortunately... wasn't done quite so well.

 - Shout-Out - Features heavily in Sleepless In Seattle.